vaystays/api/source/index.html.md

 --------- | -----------
 _limit (optional) | Maximum number of reservations to return, up to 100.
 Default is 20.
-_offset (optional) | Number of reservations to skip over, where the ordering is consistent but unspecified.
+_offset (optional) | Number of reservations to skip over, where the ordering is consistent but unspecified. start_date (optional) | The start of a date range to query for reservations that check in after this date end_date (optional, but required if start_date present) | The end of a date range to query for reservations that check out before this date

 ## Create Reservation